Azul Systems: Azul Platform Prime (formerly Zing)

 Formerly known as Zing, it first became available on October 19, 2010.
 The company was formerly known for its Vega Java Compute Appliances, specialized hardware designed to use compute resources available to Java applications.
 Zing utilized and improved on the software technology initially developed for the Vega hardware.

-The product has been regularly updated and refreshed since.
+The product has been regularly updated and refreshed since then.

 Platform Prime is available for Linux, and requires x86-based hardware powered by Intel or AMD processors.

-Azul Platform Core (Formerly Zulu and Zulu Embedded JVM)
+Azul Platform Core (formerly Zulu and Zulu Embedded JVM)

 Azul distributes and supports Zulu and Zulu Enterprise, a certified binary build of OpenJDK.
-The initial release in September 2013 supported Java 7 and ran on Windows 2008 R2 and 2012 on the Windows Azure Cloud.
+The initial release in September 2013 supported Java 7 ran on Windows 2008 R2 and 2012 on the Windows Azure Cloud.
 On January 21, 2014, Azul announced Zulu support for multiple Linux versions, Java 6, as well as Zulu Enterprise, which has subscription support options.
 Support for Java 8 was added in April 2014 and Mac OS X support was added in June 2014.
 In September 2014, Zulu was extended to support Docker.
 Zulu Embedded, which allows developers to customize the build footprint, was released in March, 2015.

-Developed for manufacturers in the embedded, mobile and Internet of Things (IoT) markets, each Zulu Embedded build is verified by Azul using the Java Community Technology Compatibility Kit (TCK) and incorporates the latest OpenJDK bug fixes and security patches.